-This regulation adjusts the CMPs that are established by law and assessed or enforced by the Department.
+This regulation adjusts the civil penalties that are established by law and assessed or enforced by the Department.

 The actual penalty assessed for a particular violation is dependent upon a variety of factors.
-For example, the National Oceanic and Atmospheric Administration's (NOAA) Policy for the Assessment of Civil Administrative Penalties and Permit Sanctions (Penalty Policy), a compilation of internal guidelines that are used when assessing penalties for violations for most of the statutes NOAA enforces, will be interpreted in a manner consistent with this regulation to maintain the deterrent effect of the penalties recommended therein.
-The penalty ranges in the Penalty Policy are intended to aid enforcement attorneys in determining the appropriate penalty to assess for a particular violation.
-The Penalty Policy is maintained and made available to the public on the NOAA Office of the General Counsel, Enforcement Section Web site at: http://www.gc.noaa.gov/documents/031611_penalty_policy.pdf.
+For example, The National Oceanic and Atmospheric Administration (NOAA) Civil Administrative Penalty Schedule (the Schedule), a compilation of internal guidelines that are used when assessing penalties for violations for most of the statutes NOAA enforces, will be interpreted in a manner consistent with this regulation to maintain the deterrent effect of the penalties recommended therein.
+The penalty ranges in the Schedule are intended to aid enforcement attorneys in determining the appropriate penalty to assess for a particular violation.
+Pursuant to the notice published in the Federal Register (59 FR 19160, April 22, 1994), the Schedule is maintained and made available for inspection by the public at specific locations.

-The inflation adjustments were determined pursuant to the methodology prescribed by Public Law 101-410, which requires the maximum CMP, or the minimum and maximum CMP, as applicable, to be increased by the cost-of-living adjustment.
+The inflation adjustment was determined pursuant to the methodology prescribed by Public Law 101-410, which requires the maximum CMP, or the minimum and maximum CMP, as applicable, to be increased by Start Printed Page 75322the cost-of-living adjustment.
 The term “cost-of-living adjustment” was defined in Public Law 104-134 to mean the percentage for each CMP by which the Consumer Price Index (CPI) for June of the calendar year preceding the adjustment exceeds the CPI for the month of June of the calendar year in which the amount of such CMP was last set or adjusted pursuant to law.
-For the purpose of computing the inflation adjustments, the CPI for June of the calendar year preceding the adjustment means the CPI for June of 2011.
+For the purpose of computing the inflation adjustments, the CPI for June of the calendar year preceding the adjustment means the CPI for June of 2007.